Ranj1/foodfinder/README.md

 # FoodFinder — Full-Stack Assignment Project

-FoodFinder is a small full-stack app to search dishes and see which restaurants serve them, sorted by popularity (order count).
+FoodFinder is a small full-stack app to search dishes and see which restaurants serve them, sorted by order count.
 It uses a Node.js + Express + MySQL backend and a React frontend.
 The goal: clean, modular architecture for quick demos/interviews.

 ## Project Structure
 ```